NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 Originally, the name laetrile was the contraction of laevo-mandelonitrile glucoside, a cyanogenic glycoside found naturally in some plants.
 Over the years the meaning of laetrile has changed.
 There are now preparations called Laetrile where amygdalin is the major constituent.
 Laetrile and amygdalin are often used interchangeably, but are different agents.
 Cyanide and benzaldehyde are metabolites of both laetrile and amygdalin.
 Both metabolites may possess antineoplastic properties.
 Laetrile has been used as an anticancer treatment in humans worldwide, but scientific evidence does not support its effectiveness.
 It is not approved for use in the United States.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)